Coryphaeus

-Paul the Apostle is often entitled Coryphaeus in Christian iconography.
+Paul the Apostle and Peter the Apostle are often entitled "Coryphaeus" in Christian iconography.

-In 1856 at the University of Oxford, the office of Coryphaeus or Praecentor was founded, whose duty it was to lead the musical performances directed by the Choragus.
+In 1856 the University of Oxford established the office of Coryphaeus or Praecentor with the duty of leading the musical performances directed by the Choragus.
 The office ceased to exist in 1899.

-In Solzhenitsyn’s In the First Circle Stalin is often referred to as Coryphaeus, meaning that he speaks for all in the Soviet Union.
+Solzhenitsyn's In the First Circle (1968), often refers to Stalin as a "Coryphaeus" ("the Coryphaeus of all the Sciences", for example), meaning that he speaks for all in the Soviet Union.

 In video games

 Corypheus is an antagonist introduced in the Legacy DLC for Dragon Age II.
 The same Corypheus returns as the central antagonist and the catalyst to the events of Dragon Age: Inquisition.